alex-yates-redgate/TDM-AutoMasklet/README.md

 ```
 cd TDM-AutoMasklet
 ```
+4. Review the file .\run-auto-masklet.ps1.
+In particular, pay attention to the config section at the top.
+This section assumes your SQL Instance is running on localhost, and that you would like to output your files to C:/temp/auto-masklet.
+If you would like to use a different SQL Instance or output directory, update as appropriate.
-4. Run the script, and follow the instructions.
+5. Run the script, and follow the instructions.
 Pay particular attention to each of the "Observe" and "Next" blocks, before continuing to the next stage:
 .\run-auto-masklet.ps1

 Note: If you do not have dbatools installed already, you will ether need to execute run-auto-masklet.ps1 as admin (the first time) so that it can install dbatools, or you will need to install dbatools separately, and then execute run-auto-masklet.ps1 afterwards.